ELRabito/Ek21_MacroMaster_AHK/README.md

 # Epomaker Ek21 Setup

 The Auhothotkey (https://www.autohotkey.com/) script listens to the Shift + F function key combos (F13-F21) and F23 and F24 as layer modifier.
+Just remap the buttons via the ANY feature of VIA/QMK and insert the keycodes for each button (https://docs.keeb.io/via)

     S(KC_F13)
     S(KC_F14)